AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.7.md

 -	You can go back to the old auto-loading method by removing the two slashes `//` at the start of the line `//* = [*]` at the top of the *boot.package* file in any template project.

-For more background information, see ~{ Loading and unloading content at runtime }~ and ~{ Defining resource packages }~.
+For more background information, see [Loading and unloading content at runtime](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=loading-and-unloading-content-at-runtime) and [Defining resource packages](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=defining-resource-packages).

 ### Lua API changes

-For a complete list of all new, modified, and removed elements in the Lua API in this release, see the [version history](../../lua_ref/versions.html).
+For a complete list of all new, modified, and removed elements in the Lua API in this release, see the [version history](http://help.autodesk.com/view/Stingray/ENU/?guid=__lua_ref_versions_html).

 If your project contains any API elements that have been modified or removed, you will need to adjust your code accordingly.